TheKarmicChaos/KCBot/README.md

 ## __Credit:__
-Early on, I found [this post from Timo](https://gotimo2.github.io/posts/training-an-llm-on-150k-discord-messages/) about them working on a similar project.
-Although I didn't use any of their code, this post was invaluable and deserves a credit on this project.
+Early on, I found [this post from Timo](https://gotimo2.github.io/posts/training-an-llm-on-150k-discord-messages/) about them working on a similar project, which inspired several of my decisions when making this.